The Arts & Culture Scene Thrives in Aspen

 Today, arts and culture are an integral part of our dynamic community, making Aspen a haven for nurturing mind, body, and spirit.
 The following are some examples of Aspen’s elevated cultural offerings.

-Aspen Music Festival and School (AMFS) will celebrate its 70th anniversary this summer, June 28 – Aug.
-29, 2018.
-The eight-week summer season includes more than 400 classical music events—including concerts by orchestras, solo and chamber music performances, master classes, lectures, and children’s programming.
-The Aspen Music Festival and School’s 2018 season will be a summer of celebration focused around Paris, City of Light.
-Concerts throughout the season will allow patrons to delve into works by Parisian composers and inspired by the French capital.
-This season also marks the 25th anniversary of Harris Concert Hall.
+• Aspen Music Festival and School (AMFS) will celebrate its 70th anniversary this summer, June 27 – Aug.
+18, 2019.
+The eight-week summer season includes more than 400 classical music events spanning eight weeks from late June to mid- August - including concerts by orchestras, solo and chamber music performances, master classes, lectures, and children’s programming.
+Aspen Music Festival and School’s 2019 season will explore the theme of “Being American,” with works by Gershwin, Ives, Wynton Marsalis and Copland, including Appalachian Spring; works by emmigré composers; and settings of the poetry of Whitman, Melville, Dickinson, and Poe.
 Many students also hold impromptu concerts in the streets of Aspen. (www.aspenmusicfestival.com)

 • The lineups at Belly Up Aspen, an intimate 450-person music club, and the Wheeler Opera House, Aspen’s historic theater and stage, are ever-changing but always entertaining.
 Belly Up has featured musical talents such as Widespread Panic, The Flaming Lips, Jane's Addiction, The Raconteurs, Ben Harper, Edward Sharpe and The Magnetic Zeros, Bassnectar, and Snoop Dogg.
 The Wheeler Opera House presents its own festivals, live music, stand-up comedy, and other performances.
 Expect big names in unforgettable settings at both locations. (www.bellyupaspen.com, 970.544.9800; www.wheeleroperahouse.com, 970.920.5770)